 “A Fleeting Moment of Gold”

-BY VICTORIA JACKSON OF FIU AT LOCUST PROJECTS, 3 FEBRUARY 2021
+BY VICTORIA JACKSON OF FIU AT WYNWOOD, 3 FEBRUARY 2021

 Our conversation held at dusk at the Locust Projects was an overture to revision, rebuilding, and rebirth.
 Mette Tommerup, a wonderful creator and narrator from Denmark, has carefully interwoven the many threads of this immersive installation where creation and product are able to come together to form a glorious space called “Made by Dusk”.